 Biblical fasting is a deeply personal yet incredibly powerful way to draw closer to God and commit yourself to prayer.
 If you have never fasted before and are considering adding fasting to your faith tools, take a look at one or all of these recommended resources which will help you understand more about fasting, including why you should fast and how to fast derived from what we learn of fasting in the Bible.

-You may also enjoy this video by Dr. Myles Munroe on the power of fasting.
+You may also enjoy this short video on what is the Purpose of Fasting // Ask Pastor John:

 Have you ever fasted as an act of faith?
 If so, tell me about it in the comments below.
 I’d love to hear about your experience with fasting in the Bible.

 In His Love and Mine,